 Write-Host 'write-host output here'

-The initial action executed by an AnyIdentity provider is the account discovery action.
-This action enumerates accounts on an identity provider and populates the Devolutions Server database for subsequent management.
+The initial action executed by an AnyIdentity provider is the account discovery action, which enumerates the accounts on an identity provider and populates the Devolutions Server database for subsequent management.

 -